 Apparently, our parents were wrong: We totally could have had that cake for breakfast.
-Alright, maybe not really, but it's not because the cake was going to make us hyper!
-This "well-known fact" has been proven time and time again to be one of the more famous old wives' tales.
-Studies found that children's behaviour did not change whether they had been fed sugar or not.
-What did change: parent's perception of their child's behaviour.
-When parents were told their children had just been given a lot of sugar, they were more likely to say their child was hyperactive, even when the sugar fix was just a placebo.
+Alright, maybe not really, but it’s not because the cake was going to make us hyper!
+This well-known “fact” has been disproven time and time again, with studies finding that children’s behaviour did not change based on their sugar intake.
+What does change, however, are parents’ perceptions of their children’s behaviour.
+When parents were told their children had just been given a lot of sugar, they were more likely to say their child was hyperactive, even when the “sugar fix” was just a placebo.

 Gum will stay in your stomach for seven years